masaru-kato/JB-CA-Sample/README.md

-# Journey Builder Activity Template
+# Journey Builder Custom Activity Sample
-### Starter template for a messaging JB Activity using Node.JS
+### Sample JB Custom Activity using Node.JS/MongoDB

-**NOTE:** This app and the associated code is NOT production quality, its pure purpose is to demonstrate the full flow of custom interactions in Journey Builder

-### Pre-Requisites

-* Node.js (if you'd like to test locally)
-* A Marketing Cloud Account with Journey Builder
-* A publicly accessible web server (this template was built using a free [Heroku](https://heroku.com) account with SSL support
+**NOTE:** Don't use this app for prodution. no one is responsible. just sample.

 ### Getting Started